Amirahscripts/SEO-Keyword-AI-Bot/README.md

 # SEO-Keyword-AI-Bot
 The Keyword AI bot suggests semantically related keywords using Word2Vec, aiding content creators in expanding topic coverage and enhancing SEO strategies.

-This Bot is currently in development and aims to help businesses word their marketing strategies and platforms efficiently.
+This Bot is coded in Python and is currently in development.
+It aims to help businesses word their marketing strategies and platforms efficiently to help consumer growth and to provide quality content.

 Below is a breakdown of the utilities for the SEO-Keyword-AI-Bot: